uNetworking/uWebSockets/misc/READMORE.md

 It is true that we can do more permessage-deflate messages/second than many other solutions can do uncompressed messages/second, and yes we are entirely stable while doing so - but still - JSON is terrible.

 So you might say - hey - that's too complex.
 Well build an SDK for your users then.
 Just wrap that "complex" protocol up in a JavaScript library that internally knows about this palette and exposes only simple-to-use functions for the end user.
 It's not that hard of a problem to solve.

+##### What about TLS/SSL then?
+I still have to encrypt!
+TLS is nothing like compression.
+With TLS 1.3 you're still looking at around 80% performance retention over non-TLS.
+This because TLS is block based and efficiently maps to modern CPUs.
+Modern CPUs also have hardware offloads for this.
+It's not that demanding to encrypt traffic using modern encryption standards.
+Compression is by far the most CPU-demanding thing you can do with your connection, and it requires TONS of per-socket memory.